Ragtulf/project-food-giraffes/README.md

 # Food Review Website 🍣🇯🇵🇬🇧

-A team project creating a food review website that shows the top rated Japanese restaurants in London.
-We fetched the data using the Zomato API.
+A team project creating a food review website that shows the top rated Japanese restaurants in London using the Zomato API.
 The look of the website is inspired by Foodora.

 ## Tech